 In order to promote dental healthcare for the rapidly increasing number of people in need of care and children/persons with disabilities, understanding, participation, and cooperation between the long-term care insurance system and dental and oral health-related services, as well as comprehensive support for all generations and all target communities toward the realization of a regional cohesive society, are required.
 In light of this, under the strengthening of cooperation between the administration and regional medical associations, etc., prefectural dental associations and regional dental associations are playing a central role in the cooperation between dental clinics in the daily life area, and with district oral health centers, dental clinics for disabled children and persons, and dental and oral surgery departments of major hospitals.
-Also needed is an understanding of community management efforts by local government entities; characterization of social resources of the community as part of the integrated community care system such as medical, nursing, long-term care, and rehabilitation services, health and welfare services, and prevention for long-term care and supporting daily life; advocating for the importance of oral health care; and promoting cooperation with regional dental associations and dental clinics.
+Also needed is an understanding of community management efforts by local government entities; characterization of social resources of the community as part of the integrated community care system such as medical, nursing, long-term care, and rehabilitation services, health and welfare services, and promoting cooperation with regional dental associations and dental clinics.
 Furthermore, human resource development of dental professionals involved in community health care and welfare and promotion of family dentistry functions are essential for multi-professional cooperation.